gwirn/longship/README.md

 »
 ```

-If rust, go or python files are present in the current directory they will be indicated
+If rust, go, zig or python files are present in the current directory they will be indicated
 with an indicating emoji and the version of the compiler/ interpreter.

 If a python virtual environment is active its name will be displayed even when there are